 I bought a quart of synthetic oil and filled the engine right up to the appropriate amount.
 I patiently waited for two weeks to see if the sound would go away.
 It did not.

 Then I realized my coolant container was empty.
 I filled that sucker right up too, hoping maybe that would make a difference.
 Nope.
-Trying to do the quick DIY fix for $30 was logical, but it cost me time.
+Trying to do the quick DIY fix for $30 was logical, but it cost me time and money.